daunkim18/Capstone-Project/README.md

 - Other Libraries (Shutil, OS, sklearn, seaborn, YOLO).
 - Installing necessary dependencies for image processing and augmentation.
 - Divide the images into training, validation, and test sets using stratified sampling.
-- Used Labellmg to label objects(caries) in the images.
+- Used LabelImg to label objects(caries) in the images.
 - Setting up repositories and ensuring proper access for all team members.
 - Added liscence GNU General Public License v3.0.
 - Using platforms for programming - Visual studio, Jupiter notebook.